All Products

 }

-Step 2: Publish the custom application version and review the application
+Step 2: Publish and approve the application

 1. Log on to the Feishu Open Platform with your Lark administrator account.

+3. Click Create a Version, fill in the App version, Update Notes, Features, Scope changes, and Availability, then click Save.
 Set both Default Mobile App Feature and Default PC App Feature to Webpage.

-Users outside the availability scope cannot use this identity source to log on to the SASE client.
+Users outside the configured availability scope cannot use this identity source to log on to the SASE client.

-1. Log on to the Lark Admin console with a Lark administrator account.
+1. Log on to the Lark Admin console with a Lark enterprise administrator account.
 In the top menu bar, choose Product Features > Admin Console.

 3. On the Homepage, in the Application Management section, click Go To Review.

-Step 3: Connect Secure Access Service Edge with Lark data
+Step 3: Connect SASE with Lark

 1. Log on to the Secure Access Service Edge console.